indyhackers/logo-branding/README.md

 ## Nomenclature

-* The name of this organization should appear as "Indy Hackers" when spelled out (not "IndyHackers").
+* The name of this organization should appear as "Indy Hackers" when spelled out (not "IndyHackers")
 * "IH" can be used as an abbreviation for the group
 * "indyhackers.org" can be used when referring to the website